yiisoft/user/README.md

 }
 ```

-In the process of login and logout triggers several events.
-Events are classes:
+Both methods trigger events.
+Events are of the following classes:

 - `Yiisoft\User\Event\BeforeLogin` - triggered at the beginning of login process.
   Listeners of this event may call `$event->invalidate()` to cancel the login process.